-Peripheral neuropathy is caused by damage to the nerves, resulting in the loss of feeling and temperature sensation.
+Peripheral neuropathy occurs when there is damage to the nerves to the peripheries.
+This results in the loss of feeling and temperature sensation to the effected area.

 The reason for numbness in the feet (peripheral neuropathy) in people with diabetes is still largely unknown.
 It is believed to be associated with high blood sugar levels and unstable diabetes affecting the nerve sheath fibers and message impulses.
 The longer you have had diabetes the greater risk of peripheral neuropathy.

 Causes of Peripheral Neuropathy (Numbness in the Feet):